 Is the freedom felt by the BDMs to innovate simply a reflection that they feel they can throw off the shackles of IT governance?
 Less than a third of BDMs see negotiation skills to allow all affected parties to reach accord as a significant factor in transformational activity, and fewer still see cross functional resource management as significant.
 In comparison, nearly half of the BDMs see the need for them to have enhanced technical skills to enable their decision-making processes which suggests that many BDMs are seeing the IT department as less relevant in their strategic planning.

-If BDMs are feeling more empowered and more able to identify and set key strategic initiatives, In some senses, yes, but rather than being the death knell for IT this is truly an opportunity for IT to transform into a new, strategic function with true representation at the boardroom table.
+If BDMs are feeling more empowered and more able to identify and set key strategic initiatives, are we approaching the end of the traditional IT function?
+In some senses, yes, but rather than being the death knell for IT this is truly an opportunity for IT to transform into a new, strategic function with true representation at the boardroom table.
 However, the successful CIO, the one who wants to avoid becoming obsolete, must actively drive this transformation and engage strongly and effectively with the business and weave together the sometimes-disparate strands of business strategy and IT governance.

 The current message is clear: businesses know they must transform to grow or, at the base level, to survive.
 The transformation, although business-centric, is likely driven through technology adoption and for this to truly succeed, the IT function itself must transform just as the business already is.